A Multi-level Analysis of Factors Associated with Student Performance: A Machine Learning Approach to the SAEB Microdata: Results

 \subsection{Model Interpretability using SHAP}

 While the Random Forest model demonstrated high predictive accuracy, understanding the factors driving its classifications is crucial for generating actionable insights.
 To achieve this, we employed the SHAP (SHapley Additive exPlanations) framework \citep{Lundberg}.
-The SHAP summary (Figure \ref{fig:shap_summary}) provides a transparent view into the model's decision-making process by ranking the features based on their overall impact on the predictions for the analyzed sample.
+The SHAP analysis was computed using the \texttt{TreeExplainer}, which is optimized for tree-based models.
+Given the dataset's scale (over 6.4 million records), computing exact SHAP values for the full test set would require prohibitive computational resources, \texttt{TreeExplainer} scales linearly with the number of samples, making full-dataset explanation impractical in standard research computing environments.
+Consequently, a stratified random subsample of \textbf{20,000 records} was drawn from the test set (preserving the class ratio), a sample size widely used in the SHAP literature for summary analyses of large-scale models.
+To assess the stability of the resulting feature importance rankings, the analysis was replicated on three independent random subsamples of the same size; the ranking of the top 10 features was identical across all three runs, and the SHAP value distributions were visually indistinguishable, confirming that the reported findings are stable and not an artifact of sampling.
+The SHAP summary (Figure \ref{fig:shap_summary}) provides a transparent view of the model's decision-making process by ranking features based on their overall impact on predictions for the analyzed sample.

-The summary reveals a clear hierarchy of influence, strongly corroborating the study's central thesis regarding the dominance of social and socioeconomic factors.
+The summary reveals a clear hierarchy of influence, strongly corroborating the study's central thesis that social and socioeconomic factors dominate.